ynniv/deposits/index.md

 2. Vault funds and security deposit transfer to neutral party
 3. Neutral party coordinates re-homing of deposits
 4. Balances obtained via auditor records or channel counterparty
+5. If operator has other vaults, dishonesty puts security deposits at risk

 **Timeout Recovery for Stuck HTLCs:**
 1. HTLCs to vault addresses have automatic timeout fallback